Hurricane Beryl: United States

 The National Oceanic and Atmospheric Administration (NOAA) estimated the total cost in the United States to be $7.2 billion.
 Wind damage nationwide ranged from $2.5 billion to $3.5 billion, based on an estimate by CoreLogic.
 A prolific tornado outbreak spawned by Hurricane Beryl happened in eastern Texas, western Louisiana, and Arkansas on July 8.
 Overall, 113 tornado warnings were issued by the National Weather Service on July 8, the most for a single day in July, surpassing the 67 issued on July 6, 2005, which were related to Hurricane Cindy.
 The outbreak continued into July 9 with more tornadoes being confirmed, before impacting the interior Northeastern United States and Ontario on July 10.
 In all, 71 tornadoes were confirmed.

-A federal disaster declaration was approved by President Joe Biden on July 2, for parts of Texas hit by the storm.
+President Joe Biden approved a federal disaster declaration on July 2, for parts of Texas hit by the storm.
 Louisiana Governor Jeff Landry declared a state of emergency in areas there impacted.

 Due to the impact of the storm in Texas, Amtrak canceled the July 10 runs of the Sunset Limited in its entirety in both directions and had the train run only from San Antonio, Texas, to Los Angeles, California, and vice versa until the July 17 westbound run.